Public speaking at Planning Committees

 - Applicant/supporter (three minutes for the first registered speaker)

-For Major applications the amount of time afforded to each category of speaker will be increased by allowing a second speaker to speak for three minutes.
-In the case of Parish/Town Councils this will be one speaker from the local Council and one from the adjoining local Council.
+For Major applications the amount of time afforded to the objector and applicant/supporter categories of speaker will be increased by allowing a second speaker to speak for three minutes.
+In the case of Parish/Town Councils this will be one speaker from the local Council and one from each adjoining local Council whose area is affected by the proposed development.
 A buzzer or some other device will be used to indicate the end of each three minute speech.

 The time limits imposed will be strictly observed and interruptions will not be allowed.
 You will not be allowed to complete your presentation if the time limit expires.
 Speakers should restrict their comments to material planning considerations only, examples are listed below.